swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 Future API for `FilePath` could include additional syntactic operations, such as [originally pitched](https://forums.swift.org/t/pitch-add-filepath-to-the-standard-library/84812).
 This includes convenience accessors like `lastComponent`, `stem`, `extension`, `removingLastComponent()`, and mutation methods like `append`, `push`, `removePrefix`.
 These can be expressed in terms of the `ComponentView` and are back-deployable.

+A `/` operator for path append is also future work.
+The contested design question is what the right-hand operand should be: a single component, a sequence of components, or a path or string parsed and joined as a relative path.
+Each option has trade-offs around anchor handling and error behavior, and a future proposal would need to settle it explicitly.

 ### Lexical resolution and resolve-beneath

 Lexical operations that collapse `..` components without consulting the filesystem, and operations that ensure a subpath does not escape a base directory, are important for sandboxing and security-sensitive code.
 These were part of the original pitch and are planned as future additions.
 Real resolution (via `resolve()`) is provided in this proposal to ensure developers have the correct tool available from day one.

+### Non-blocking variants of `resolve()`

+`resolve()` as proposed is synchronous and blocking, annotated `@available(*, noasync)` so it cannot be called from `async` contexts.
+An async non-blocking form is future work, depending on a standard library I/O pool design.
+A sync non-blocking form is conceivable for environments where blocking is unacceptable, but is a secondary concern.

+`@available(*, noasync)` only diagnoses calls from async contexts, which is one specific case where blocking is wrong.
+A language-level effects system for blocking I/O would let the compiler track blocking as a property of functions and diagnose it more broadly.

+### Richer validation for degenerate path forms

+The failable string and code-unit inits for `FilePath` in this proposal reject only `NUL`, which is universally invalid as a path byte.
+Other forms of validation are application-specific: Windows legacy device names (see "Legacy device name handling" below), component-name and full-path length limits, restricted character sets, etc. Future API could expose validation as a configurable check rather than baking a single policy into the type.

 ### Platform-specific Anchor API